 The field of laboratory testing has evolved, and with the appearance of sophisticated automated analytical instruments, the CLS practitioner finds him or herself in the role of making decisions about the validity of data to be used by physicians in medical decisions.
 This type of analysis requires extensive knowledge of normal and abnormal physiology, correlation of laboratory data to specific disease as well as extensive knowledge of instrumentation and individual test principles.

-The high-demand field of CLS offers rapid advancement, multiple employment opportunities and a competitive salary.
+In high demand, CLS offers rapid advancement, multiple employment opportunities and a competitive salary.
 It's a great career opportunity!

 Interested in CLS?
 Here's a brief intro to the field.